 DESCRIPTION OF RISK DESCRIPTION OF IMPACT MITIGATION Coal prices can be impacted materially by market and currency variations and geopolitical factors Affects sales value and therefore margins.
 Bisichi primarily focuses on managing its underlying production and processing costs to mitigate coal price volatility as well as from time to time entering into forward sales contracts with the goal of preserving future revenue streams.
-Bisichi has not entered into any such contracts in 2021 and 2022.
-Bisichi assesses on an ongoing basis the impact that the geo-political events in Ukraine, regulatory changes related to climate change and governmental CO_2 emission commitments may have on the Group's mining operations and future investment decisions.
-Mining operations are inherently risky.
+Bisichi has not entered into any such contracts in 2022 and 2023.
+Bisichi assesses on an ongoing basis the impact of volatility in global energy markets, economic volatility and climate change related risks may have on the Group's mining operations and future investment decisions Mining operations are inherently risky.
 Mineral reserves, regulations, licensing, power availability, health and safety can all damage operations Loss of production causing loss of revenue.
-Use of geology experts, careful attention to regulations, health and safety training, employee dialogue to minimise controllable risks.
+Use of independent geology experts, careful attention to regulations, health and safety training, employee dialogue to minimise controllable risks.
 Currency risk Affects realised sales value and therefore margins.
 Regular monitoring and review of forward currency situation.
 Cashflow variation because of mining risks, commodity price or currency variations Variations can deliver significant shifts in cash flow.
 UK property investments used to offset high risk mining operations.
+Socio-economic, political instability & regulatory environment risk The Bisichi Group is exposed to a wide range of political, economic, regulatory, social and tax environments, particularly in South Africa.
+Bisichi's assets and investments are diversified across various countries which reduces its exposure to any particular country.
+Its Board regularly assesses the political and socio- economic environment and related risks of the countries it operates and invests in.